 Welcome, current and prospective nursing students!

 The Saint Martin’s nursing program is committed to educating nurses who are committed to evidence-based practice, social justice and lifelong learning to meet the needs of the global community in the 21st century.
-The Department of Nursing is dedicated to creating a learner-centered education grounded in the university core values of faith, reason, service and community.
+The Department of Nursing is dedicated to creating a learner-centered education grounded in the University core themes of faith, reason, service and community.
+We have adopted the theme Nurses with a Heart to reflect the values of the Saint Martin’s community.

 There has never been a better time to become a nurse!
 The traditional BSN program will focus on developing the knowledge and skills for nursing across a variety of settings.
-We are building state-of-the art nursing learning labs and classrooms, so students can develop their skills.
+The Bruno and Evelyn Betti Nursing Education Center will have state-of-the art nursing learning labs and classrooms, so students can develop and practice their nursing skill before working with patients in the clinical setting.
 Our clinical partners include the local health systems and community sites.
 Graduates will be well prepared for the challenges of nursing as they graduate.

 There is a growing shortage of nurse educators and primary care providers.
 If you plan on furthering your education with a master’s or doctorate in nursing, both of Saint Martin’s BSN pathways will prepare you well for further graduate nursing education.

 Tuition at Saint Martin’s is not as expensive as you might think!
 Most students qualify for generous financial aid packages.
-To learn more, please contact us through one of the information sessions listed on the web site, pr send a message to email@example.com or firstname.lastname@example.org.
-We are happy to talk with you about future in nursing.
+To learn more, please contact us through one of the information sessions listed on the web site, or send a message to email@example.com or firstname.lastname@example.org.
+We are happy to talk with you about your future as a Saints nurse.

 We would love to have you join the Saint Martin’s community to earn your BSN.
 Contact us to learn more about the possibilities!